perfana/perfana-config-examples/gatling/README.md

 # Gatling

+The examples below are in Kotlin.
+You can also use Java or Scala.

-Add the Perfana test run id in the headers of the calls:
+Add the Perfana test run id in the headers of the calls.
+Used for distributed tracing headers.

+The `targetBaseUrl` defines what the SUT URL is.
+E.g. `http://localhost:8080` for local run and `http://afterburner` for a run in a test cluster.

 ```kotlin
 private val testRunId = System.getProperty("testRunId") ?: "test-run-id-from-script-" + System.currentTimeMillis()